jaogye/Lims-fastapi/README.md

 - `app/core/` - Configuration and security utilities
 - `app/database/` - Database connection and session management

+## Recent Changes

+### API Endpoint Updates (Latest)
+- **Sample Endpoints**: Changed route parameter from `{sample_id}` to `{sample_number}` for consistency
+  - All sample endpoints now use the sample number (string) instead of internal ID
+  - Affected endpoints: `/refresh`, `/status`, `/measurements`, and sample details
+  - This change aligns the API with the business domain model where samples are identified by their sample number

 ## Project Status

 This is an active development project migrating from MATLAB to FastAPI.
 Current features include:
-- Core sample management
+- Core sample management with automated loading from logistic data
+- Sample generation based on frequency matrix (daily, weekly, monthly, quarterly, semester)
 - Report generation (COA, COC, certificates)
-- User authentication with JWT
+- User authentication with JWT and password hashing
 - Master data management via Excel import/export
-- Logistic data integration
+- Logistic data integration for customer samples

 ## Support